-Personalised diagnostics and treatment services is a popular theme among biotech companies looking to get ahead in the fast-growing healthtech market.
+Personalized diagnostics and treatment services are a popular theme among biotech companies looking to get ahead in the fast-growing health tech market.
 Otherwise known as precision medicine, this concept is based on the idea that each individual has his or her own unique biological make-up and therefore should be treated that way, eradicating the need for bulk pharmaceutical drugs.

 According to a report published in Integrated Pharmacy Research and Practice, there will be a greater need for compounding pharmacists as a result of precision medicine.
 These healthcare professionals might even oversee robots that take care of the dispensing process, a development that is gaining recognition in the health industry.

-“There are multiple opportunities for pharmacists, and [they] have specific knowledge, skills and abilities that make them uniquely suited to advance the use of personalised medicine as a clinical tool,” wrote Dr Mary Jayne Kennedy of High Point University School of Pharmacy.
+“There are multiple opportunities for pharmacists, and [they] have specific knowledge, skills, and abilities that make them uniquely suited to advance the use of personalized medicine as a clinical tool,” wrote Dr. Mary Jayne Kennedy of High Point University School of Pharmacy.

 At the Radiological Society of North America Congress in Chicago, 3D printing was cited as the number one trend set to transform healthcare.
 The use of 3D printing in surgical planning and preparation is one of the most popular areas for this technology.

-As 3D-printed applications for healthcare evolve—think custom-made orthopaedic implants and super-accurate reconstruction—we will need a new breed of 3D printing technicians who specialise in this area.
+As 3D-printed applications for healthcare evolve—think custom-made orthopedic implants and super-accurate reconstruction—we will need a new breed of 3D printing technicians who specialize in this area.

 A study published last year in Frontiers in Psychiatry concluded that VR systems “may become an innovative clinical tool for patients with specific psychiatric symptoms”.
 Then, there’s a multitude of studies that indicateVR will be used in future neuroscience research, especially in areas such as rehabilitation for patients after a brain injury or to slow memory loss and delay the onset of Alzheimer’s.